affanbinhasan/JavaRestApi/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+To use this Application:
+* Clone my github Repository using this url : https://github.com/affanbinhasan/JavaRestApiExample.git .
-To use this Application Download it as a zip file.
+* Download it as a zip file.
 Unzip it in your PC and Open it with Visual Studio Code or any IDE of your choice.
-If you want to run it with your CLI refer this url : https://stackoverflow.com/questions/47835901/how-to-start-up-spring-boot-application-via-command-line.
+* If you want to run it with your CLI refer this url : https://stackoverflow.com/questions/47835901/how-to-start-up-spring-boot-application-via-command-line .

 ### Prerequisites